-- Peal and evenly dice your potatoes.
-Rinse them well and add them to a large pot of water.
+- Peal and evenly cut the potatoes into 1-½ inch pieces.
+Rinse the potatoes well and add to a large pot of water.
 Add one tablespoon of salt to the water.
-Boil on high for 30 minutes.
-If they start to boil over reduce heat to medium.
+Boil on high for 20 minutes.
 Once the potatoes are cooked through and fork tender, remove from heat, and drain.

 - Preheat oven to 350 degrees.

 - Place the potatoes back in the pot.
 Add butter, 1 cup of shredded cheddar cheese, 1/4 cup of diced chives, black pepper and whole milk.
-Using a blender mix well until smooth and creamy (about 2 minutes).
+Mash until smooth and creamy.

 - Spray a baking dish (at least 9 x9 but I used a large oval dish) with cooking spray, then pour the potatoes into the dish.
 Smooth out and top with additional half cup of shredded cheddar cheese and diced chives.
 Bake for 20 minutes until the cheese is golden brown and bubbly.
 Remove from the oven and carefully spoon out portions of potatoes.